In order to be able to spend relaxing holidays with your four-legged friend in Tyrol, you have to consider a few things

 Collection of the excrements:

 The usual rules for holidays with a dog are valid also in Tyrol.
 Top priority is given to the collection of the excrements of your four-legged friend.
 This is regulated by law for all public parks and farm lands in Tyrol.
 Along many walking paths you will find dispenser with suitable bags.
 If dog owners don't scoop the poop of their dog, they can be threatened with fines up to 1,820.00 Euros.

 On almost all public transport, dogs are taken along with pleasure, please mind that it has to be kept on a lead and wear a muzzle.
-Further information about this topic you can find in the corresponding article.
+Further information you can find in the corresponding article.

-* all that is necessary, that your dog feels comfortable in the new surrounding (favourite blanket, toys...)
+- All that is necessary, that your dog feels comfortable in the new surrounding (blanket, toys...)

 Further information about the entry from third countries outside of the EU, EEA and Switzerland, the anti-rabies vaccination and more you can find on the page of the Federal Ministry of Health.